Curriculum1.jpg

 Year I Curriculum

-AN 1102 Human Histology
+AN 1102 Clinically Oriented Histology and Embryology

 The human microscopic anatomy of cells and tissues is introduced with emphasis on connective, muscle and nerve tissues and their relationship with the human body function in health and disease.
 The histological and developmental structure of the human body is presented with a focus on the respiratory, cardiovascular, digestive, urinary and reproductive systems.
 Particular emphasis is placed on the functional relationships between structures, along with the clinical significance of these structures to a practising chiropractor.